Wahe3bru/mm-github-pages-starter/_portfolio/seeking-shelter.md

 __scraping clinic data__<br>
 I used Requests and BeautifulSoup libraries in a Jupyter Notebook.
 The website was easy to navigate and I extracted the url for each province manually.
-After figuring out how to extract the wanted information from Eastern Cape, I generalized the script so that I could the data for the rest of the provinces.
+After figuring out how to extract the wanted information from Eastern Cape, I generalised the script so that I could the data for the rest of the provinces.

 It was not a very hard task, <explain>